Quickstart Guide

 );

-# Build the app
+# Build your app

 pnpm run build

-# Push the bundle you've just built
+# Push the bundle to Tonk

 tonk push